 Essential management see schedule 24 of the Planning Regulation 2017.
 Note: Essential management means clearing native vegetation:

-- for establishing or maintaining a necessary firebreak to protect infrastructure other than a fence, road or vehicular track, if the maximum width of the firebreak is equivalent to 1.5 times the height of the tallest vegetation adjacent to the infrastructure, or 20 metres, whichever is the greater; or - 2. for establishing a necessary fire management line if the maximum width of the clearing for the fire management line is 10 metres; or - 3. necessary to remove or reduce the imminent risk that the vegetation poses of serious personal injury or damage to the infrastructure; or - 4. by fire under the Fire and Emergency Services Act 1990 to reduce hazardous fuel load; or - 5. necessary to maintain infrastructure including any core airport infrastructure, buildings, fences, helipads, roads, stockyards, vehicular tracks, watering facilities and constructed drains other than contour banks, other than to source construction material; or - 6. for maintaining a garden or orchard, other than clearing predominant canopy trees to maintain underplantings established within remnant vegetation; or - on land subject to a lease issued under the Land Act 1994 for agriculture or grazing purposes to source construction timber to repair existing infrastructure on the land, if: - a. the infrastructure is in need of immediate repair - b. the clearing does not cause land degradation as defined under the VMA - c. restoration of a similar type, and to the extent of the removed trees, is ensured; or
+- for establishing or maintaining a necessary firebreak to protect infrastructure other than a fence, road or vehicular track, if the maximum width of the firebreak is equivalent to 1.5 times the height of the tallest vegetation adjacent to the infrastructure, or 20 metres, whichever is the greater; or - 2. for establishing a necessary fire management line if the maximum width of the clearing for the fire management line is 10 metres; or - necessary to remove or reduce the imminent risk that the vegetation poses of serious personal injury or damage to the infrastructure; or by fire under the Fire and Emergency Services Act 1990 to reduce hazardous fuel load; or - by fire under the Fire and Emergency Services Act 1990 to reduce hazardous fuel load; or necessary to maintain infrastructure including any core airport infrastructure, buildings, fend - 5. necessary to maintain infrastructure including any core airport infrastructure, buildings, fences, helipads, roads, stockyards, vehicular tracks, watering facilities and constructed drains other than contour banks, other than to source construction material; or - for maintaining a garden or orchard, other than clearing predominant canopy trees to maintain underplantings established within remnant vegetation; or - 7. on land subject to a lease issued under the Land Act 1994 for agriculture or grazing purposes to source construction timber to repair existing infrastructure on the land, if: - a. the infrastructure is in need of immediate repair

-- 8. by the owner on freehold land to source construction timber to maintain infrastructure on any land of the owners, if: - a. the clearing does not cause land degradation as defined under the VMA - b. restoration of a similar type, and to the extent of the removed trees, is ensured.
+- b. the clearing does not cause land degradation as defined under the VMA - c. restoration of a similar type, and to the extent of the removed trees, is ensured; or - by the owner on freehold land to source construction timber to maintain infrastructure on any land of the owners, if: - a. the clearing does not cause land degradation as defined under the VMA - b. restoration of a similar type, and to the extent of the removed trees, is ensured.